zhaw-consus/Pfefferanbau-Modelling/Readme.md

    2. The script `model-it.sh` executes the modelling of the szerarios for future and historic data.
    3. The script `length-of-dry-season.sh` calculates the variable "*Lenght of dry season*" from the percipitation dataset.
+   4. The script `aggregate_gcms.R` calculate the modal value over all GCMs in a ssp
+   5. The script `get_diff_future-historic.r` calculates the difference between the modal value (see prev. step) and the historic value.
+   6. The script `get_limiting_var.r` determins the limiting variable per individual modal. the output is a multilayered tif with 0/1 values (limits / does not limit)

 ## Conda